 by Paul C. MacDonald, CLU, ChFC, EA

-The holiday season is right around the corner, meaning top of mind are things such as upcoming family gatherings, big trips to the grocery store, gingerbread houses, decorations, long-held family traditions, and so much more.
-However, it is also an important time of year to make sure everything is in order with your finances, and most importantly – you’ve abided by any IRS regulations that might impact you.
+Tax season comes and goes each year on or about April 15th and with it comes the opportunity for income tax planning.
+It is also an important time of year to make sure everything is in order with your finances, and most importantly – that you’ve abided by any IRS regulations that might impact you.

 Another outcome of the SECURE Act of 2019 was the change regarding distributions from Inherited IRAs.
 If you have inherited an IRA from any family member other than your spouse since the SECURE Act came about, it must be drawn to zero within 10 years.
 Although this means there is no amount that must be taken out annually, it is essential to carefully plan when the distributions will be made and the taxes will be paid so you are not faced with a huge, unexpected tax liability one year.
-So before the hustle and bustle of the holidays takes over, make sure that you, your parents, grandparents – whoever it might be – have handled their financial responsibilities for the year.
+So before the year is over, make sure that you, your parents, grandparents – whoever it might be – have handled their financial responsibilities for the year.
 Not only will it take a burden off your shoulders, but it will make the time spent with family and friends that much more enjoyable knowing you’ve taken care of business.